hoganphysics/sti3/docs/src/network.rst

 Device Network
 ==============

-The STI network is made up of a set of independent devices connected to together to form a `directed graph <https://en.wikipedia.org/wiki/Directed_graph>`_.
+The STI network is made up of a set of independent devices connected together to form a `directed graph <https://en.wikipedia.org/wiki/Directed_graph>`_.
 Typically, each device is an independent driver program responsible for controlling a specific piece of hardware.
-Some device nodes in the graph act as a **server** for a subset of the other devices in the network, resulting in a hierarchical strucutre.
+Some device nodes in the graph can act as a **server** for a subset of the other devices in the network, resulting in a hierarchical strucutre.
 The distinction between a `server` and a `device` is a semantic one; the STI library is symmetric, so any device can play the role of a server.
 Consider the following simple device network: